 Tom Wren ’91 and his family celebrated Clemson’s National Championship in Turks & Caicos this year.

-Ben and Sandy Matranga show their Tiger spirt on their honeymoon in their over-the-water villas in Montego Bay, Jamaica.
+IPTAY members Ben and Sandy Matranga show their Tiger spirt on their honeymoon in their over-the-water villas in Montego Bay, Jamaica.
+We are all in!
+Go Tigers!

 About 5,000 residents near the southern tip of Dominica learned just how precarious their water supply was when Tropical Storm Erika’s torrential rains caused a creek to breach the cistern that holds their treated drinking water.

-When he learned Xavier Smith learned he would be a recipient of the Annexstad Family Foundation’s Leaders for Tomorrow scholarship, he was both surprised and overjoyed.
+When he learned he would be a recipient of the Annexstad Family Foundation’s Leaders for Tomorrow scholarship, Smith was both surprised and overjoyed.
+“I called my entire family,” Smith said, “and they got excited, too.”

 Stepping into the Art Cellar means being greeted with bold primary colors, pretty pastels, trinkets to take home and statement pieces to hang above mantels.
 It’s not just a place for artists to sell their wares, but also a home for art education and mentorship.